Programme Director, Faculty Tutor and Workshop Facilitator

 Certificates and Continued Professional Development Includes-

-Trauma, personality and personality disorders, transactional analysis, rape and sexual abuse, domestic abuse, sexual identity, boundaries, eating disorders, dissociation, suicidal ideation, Rewind Technique, animal assisted therapy, nature therapy, weight loss, safeguarding and clinical psychology and counselling of children and young people.
+BPS Approved Certificate in Clinical Supervision, trauma, personality and personality disorders, transactional analysis, rape and sexual abuse, domestic abuse, sexual identity, boundaries, eating disorders, dissociation, suicidal ideation, Rewind Technique, animal assisted therapy, nature therapy, weight loss, safeguarding and clinical psychology and counselling of children and young people.
 Specifically in the addiction field: SMART Recovery Self-Management and Recovery Facilitator Training, understanding drugs and addiction, drugs awareness, counselling in the context of drug and alcohol clients, CBT interventions, relapse prevention, working with significant others, mental health awareness, alcohol awareness and creative interventions.